The unique, nature-crafted, frothed-glass character of the pumice stone finds application in a variety of consumer goods and industrial processes.

 Additionally, Hess has websites built around specific pumice-use topics and branded products, including:

-Pumice Pozzolan, including tightly focused sites on ASR Mitigation and Pumice as a Replacement for Fly Ash.
+Pumice as a Concrete Pozzolan, including tightly focused sites on ASR Mitigation and Pumice as a Replacement for Fly Ash.

 Pumice in Agriculture (crops, livestock care, waste management).